bsakshat/fb-message-analysis/README.md

 </pre>

-If you want to process the message files inside group_A folder, provide 'messages\group_A' for windows or 'messages/group_A' for Linux (without the single quotes).
+If you want to process the message files inside group_A folder, provide 'messages\group_A' for Windows or 'messages/group_A' for Linux (without the single quotes).

 A file will also be created named group_name_analysis.txt in the same folder as the fbmsg.py file.